rjanapa/rjanapa/DesignElevator.md

 <img src="https://github.com/rjanapa/rjanapa/blob/main/ElevatorUseCases.png" width="500" length="500"> <br>

+Summoning The Elevator<br>
+The very basic use case is summoning the elevator, or the request for an elevator.
+This request is made by the passenger when they press the up or down button outside the elevator on one of the floors.
+The request will schedule the movement of the elevator to reach the floor that the passenger is on.<br><br>
+Opening/Closing the Elevator Door<br>
+Both the passenger and the system (in case of an emergency) can request the opening or closing of the door when the elevator is on a floor.<br><br>
+Moving Direction of the Elevator<br>
+A passenger can summon the elevator.
+But the direction of movement will be decided by the system, based on a suitable algorithm.
+The algorithm can be aimed at, let’s say minimizing the wait time for passengers, or efficiently utilizing resources.<br><br>
+Indicate Elevator Position and Direction<br>
+The display is present both, inside the elevator and on the floors.
+It indicates the position of the elevator and the direction it is moving in.
+The system controls the display.<br><br>
+Emergency Triggers<br>
+There’s an emergency button inside the elevator that the passenger can press in case of an emergency.
+Depending on the requirements, the emergency button can trigger an alarm, make an emergency call, stop on the nearest floor, and so on.<br><br>

 <b>Step 2: Define Microservice</b>

 <b>Step 3: Draw Logical Architecture: Block diagram for each Microservice, Data/Logic flow between them.</b>